Why SpringBoot?

 Apart from writing the same configuration again and again, do you see any other problems here?

-Well, let me list our what are the problems I am seeing here.
+Well, let me list what problems I am seeing here.

-• 95% of the times we configure the DataSource, EntitymanagerFactory, TransactionManager etc beans in the same way.
-Wouldn’t it be great if Spring can do it for me automatically.
+- 95% of the time, we configure the DataSource, EntityManagerFactory, TransactionManager, etc., beans in the same way.
+Wouldn’t it be great if Spring could do it for me automatically?

 A quick taste of SpringBoot